adrian-salajan/adrian-salajan.github.io/_posts/2020-10-03-assigment-is-broken.md

 layout: post
 title:  "The assignment operator is broken!"
 date:   2020-10-02 15:13:25 -0500
-categories: functional-programming fp
+categories: functional programming
 ---
 Most programming languages have this operator `=` which is called the assignment operator.
 Have you evered wondered why this is called assignment and not simply equals ?

-You might think equals is already defined and you are probably thinking of ` == ` but this is called "equal to", this one answers a question but assigment is an action, make a equal to b.
+You might think equals is already defined and you are probably thinking of `==` but this is called "equal to", this one answers a question but assigment is an action, make a equal to b.

 ` val a = b `